How to Enable Wake on LAN to Turn on Windows 10/11 Computer

-How to enable and perform Wake-on-LAN
+How to enable Wake-on-LAN to turn on your computer remotely

 Part 1.
-Enable Wake-on-LAN on Windows system
+Enable Wake-on-LAN on Windows

 Before learning how to Wake-on-LAN, ensure that your network router is properly set up to allow you to access your PC, which includes configuring necessary firewall rules.
 For the majority of home routers, typing http://192.168.0.1or http://192.168.1.1 in your web browser will take you to the residential settings menu.

-When your router is correctly configured, follow the next steps to enable Wake-on-LAN feature on your Windows PC.
+When your router is correctly configured, follow the next steps to enable the Wake-on-LAN feature on your Windows PC.
 You’ll have to set your network adapter to respond to the Magic Packet.

 Step 2.
 Locate and open the Network adapters category.
 Right-click the network adapter that you are currently using and click Properties.

 Step 3.
-Go to Advanced tab, select the Wake on Magic package option, and select Enabled from the Value drop-down menu.
+Go to the Advanced tab, select the Wake on Magic package option, and select Enabled from the Value drop-down menu.

 Step 4.
 Switch to the Power Management tab, tick Allow this device to wake the computer, and press OK to configure your new settings.